exotics-protocol/exotics-docs/exotics-docs/docs/bootstrap.md

 As this game uses a pooled payout it runs on a frequency and is not an instant win game (although our future games may be).
 A new role takes place every 10 minutes.
 XTC tokens are distributed as rewards to all players of the game, to further incentive early betting (which are at a disadvantage due to changing odds) the incentives will be greatest 10 minutes (are earlier) before the role starts, they drop by 10% each minute up until the game starts.

+The game works by assigning weight to the face of a 6 sided die.
+This weight is assigned based on the total sum of all wagers on this number.

 As part of our Q4 roadmap we will be implementing a _jackpot_ feature where rolls could be eligble for a bonus payout.
 To play the game visit our [dapp]() and choose a roll to bet on.

 ## Fairness